What is a Resolution?

 I recommend a regular Yoga Nidra practice to get in touch with your subconscious so your conscious and subconscious mind can become aligned.
 This helps us make sure our actions match the ones we imagine our best self doing.

-Our Word of the Year: The Year of Love
+Our Word of the Year: Community

 A fun LOVE mediation you can repeat: